Chart Color Schemes

 Loxton Surrounds is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Loxton Surrounds' population is approximately 1,839 as of August 2025.
-This figure represents an increase of 97 people from the 2021 Census, which recorded a population of 1,742.
-The growth was inferred from the estimated resident population of 1,806 in June 2024 and an additional 37 validated new addresses since the Census date.
+This figure represents a rise of 97 individuals, equating to a 5.6% increase since the 2021 Census, which recorded a population of 1,742.
+The growth is inferred from the estimated resident population of 1,806 in June 2024 and an additional 37 validated new addresses post-Census.
 This results in a population density ratio of 0.40 persons per square kilometer.
-Loxton Surrounds' 5.6% growth since the census is comparable to its SA3 area's growth rate of 5.7%.
-Natural growth contributed approximately 82.4% of the overall population gains during recent periods.
+Loxton Surrounds' 5.6% growth since census is comparable to the SA3 area's 5.7%, indicating strong growth fundamentals.
+Natural growth contributed approximately 82.4% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years beyond 2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Future population trends indicate an increase just below Australia's regional areas' median growth rate, with Loxton Surrounds expected to grow by 109 persons to reach approximately 1,948 by 2041, reflecting a total increase of 4.1% over the 17-year period.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation from LGA to SA2 levels.
+Future population trends suggest an increase just below Australia's regional median, with Loxton Surrounds expected to grow by 109 persons to 2041, reflecting a total increase of 4.1% over the 17-year period.

 Frequently Asked Questions - Population